michaelsballoni/mscript/README.md

 ```
 $ lines = split(trim(replaced(get(exec("dir"), "output"), crlf, lf)), lf)
 ```
+Perhaps separate variables and OOP-style calls would be a little cleaner...

 ## a little more magic

-If a function name is not a built-in one, and it's not the name of a user-defined function, then, if the function name is the name of a variable, and the variable is a string, then the value of that variable becomes the function name, and is executed with the same parameters. mscript
+If a function name does not match a built-in or user-defined function, then, if the function name is the name of a variable, and the variable is a string, then the value of that variable becomes the function name, and is executed with the same parameters
 ```
 So if you have...